Dadi04/command-line-interpreter/README.md

 # Simple Command Line Interpreter

 ### Overview
-This project implements a basic Command Line Interpreter (CLI), as part of the requirements for the Object-Oriented Programming course at the Faculty of Electrical Engineering, University of Belgrade.
+This project implements a basic Command-Line Interpreter (CLI) as part of the requirements for the Object-Oriented Programming course at the Faculty of Electrical Engineering, University of Belgrade.
 The interpreter supports a subset of commands found in common operating systems, allowing users to execute commands interactively or in batch mode.

 ### Features
 The CLI interpreter supports the following functionalities:

 * Interactive Command Input: Users can enter commands interactively via the console.
 * Batch Command Input: Commands can be loaded and executed from a text file.
-* Redirection and Piping: Support for input and output redirection as well as command piping.
+* Redirection and Piping: Support for input and output redirection and command piping.
 * Error Handling: Includes error handling for incorrect command syntax, unknown commands, and other execution-related errors.

 ### Commands